+Update 7/25/19.
 I see a lot of people online asking “what’s the best personal training license” and almost as many fitness experts blogging about “the best personal training license” too.
 Most of these people don't know what the heck they are talking about!
 Let me try to add my 2 cents to this question and hopefully get you on the right track.
 After you're done here, read my post on how to be a personal trainer for more information.

-In America, there really is no such thing as a license for personal training.
+In America, there no such thing as a personal training license.
 To be a personal trainer you need a certification.
-A certification is different than license.
-The same thing is true about group fitness instructors, yoga instructors and Pilates instructors and anyone else who is in the fitness industry.
+Certification is different than a license.
+The same thing is true about group fitness instructors, yoga instructors and anyone else who is in the fitness industry.

 Here ‘s the main difference between a fitness license and fitness certification:

-A license means a government entity oversees the education of personal trainers.
-On the other hand when it comes to certifications, it’s a fitness organization that’s responsible for ensuring that personal trainers know what they are doing.
+A license means a government entity oversees the education of fitness trainers.
+On the other hand, when it comes to certifications, it’s a fitness organization that’s responsible for ensuring that personal trainers know what they are doing.
 There are many fitness organizations in the US such as

 If personal trainers needed a license, then all fitness organizations would come under the jurisdiction of the government and the “licensing” would be standardized.
 In other words, everybody would have to “do this” or “do that” first in order to be a personal trainer.

-Technically a government mandated fitness license might also mean an end to fitness organizations all together.
+A government-mandated fitness license might also mean an end to fitness organizations altogether.

-For more info on fitness certifications also read What’s The Best Personal Training Certification.
-I cover issues most others don’t.
+Also, read What's The Best Personal Training Certification.

 Certification organizations also might differ in what they require you to do before you take their exam.
 The National Strength and Conditioning Association (NSCA) for example, requires that people have a college degree before they can take the CSCS test.